SideCloudGroup/BetterForward/docs/README.md

 - Flexibility: Each user corresponds to an independent topic, and the experience is almost the same as private chat.
 - Teamwork: Multiple admins can handle users' messages.
 - Multi-language: Supports multiple languages, including English and Chinese.
-- Auto Response: Automatically reply to users' messages with predefined messages.
+- Auto Response: Automatically replies to users' messages with predefined messages, and supports detection with regex.

 ## Usage
 1. Create a bot from [@BotFather](https://t.me/BotFather) and get the token.
 2. Create a group with topics, and add the bot as an admin.
+3. Get the group ID.
+This step can be done by inviting [@tg_get_userid_bot](https://t.me/tg_get_userid_bot) to the group.
+For privacy reason, remember to remove it after getting the group ID.
-3. Deploy BetterForward to a server.
+4. Deploy BetterForward to a server.

 Any messages sent to the bot will be forwarded to the corresponding topic in the group.